 4. Just do it, don’t ask!

 Many well-intentioned friends and family members asked me what they could do to help me out after the baby was born.
 I never wanted to burden anyone or put anyone out, so I often declined help.
 However, having things just “done” for me was a treat.
-I didn’t have time to refuse the help since it was already in motion, and it felt so good to be spoiled somehow.
+I didn’t have time to refuse the help, as it was already in motion, and it felt good to be spoiled somehow.

 5. Or give her a choice.

 Give the new mother in your life three choices of something they would enjoy having done for them that week, for example, grocery delivery, a manicure/pedicure, or a house cleaning coupon.
-Let mom pick something she really could use that week.
+Let Mom pick something she really needs that week.

-No matter what, the arrival of a new baby is a beautiful time.
+Regardless, the arrival of a new baby is a beautiful time.
 Women sacrifice so much getting pregnant, being pregnant, and enduring labor and delivery.
 Once the baby is here, focusing on that sweet baby is easy.
 Remember to recognize that the mom needs love and support as well.
-Give equal attention to the baby and the mama that brought them safely into the world.
+Give attention to both the baby and the mama who brought them safely into the world.